MementoMori15x6/15x6-sim/manuscript/03-Chapter_3_Pure_Ants_WIP.md

 [Cross-reference Figure 3.1: The vertical Mutualism spine is enabled by the free Y-axis — suppression is innate, not negotiated.]

+### Shock Fragility: Queen Death as Kill-Switch

+To test the lattice's resilience, we apply a queen death shock: -10 delta on L1 (succession mechanism) and L2 (leadership cult), simulating loss of the reproductive/pheromone anchor.

+The result is a rapid phase transition:

+- Row 13 fractures from 98% Mutualism / 2% bleed to 70% Mutualism / 30% Parasitism — crossing the >30% collapse risk threshold.
+- Parasitism bleed spreads to harvest rows (1–5) and functional rows (6–10), reaching 10–20% in multiple places.
+- Mutualism dominance weakens across the grid — the vertical spine splatters.

+This demonstrates the brittleness of biological hardware: the free Y-axis (-2.18 baseline) is only free while the queen is alive.
+Remove the central signal, and suppression cost explodes — the lattice collapses from perfect order to terminal entropy in a single step.

+In contrast, human systems like Rome exhibit slow, distributed drift toward cascade.
+Ants are efficient but fragile; humans are leaky but redundant.
+The ledger's ceiling is high, but the drop is steep when the anchor fails.

+[Figure 3.2: 15×6 Master Grid – Ants Baseline with Queen Death Shock]

 ## 3.5 The Benchmark – The Perfect Lattice

 The 15×6 consensus grid is the ledger's zero-point: near-vertical Mutualism dominance (90–100% in column 0), sharp suppression anchor at Row 13 (98% Mutualism / 2% bleed), minimal splatter elsewhere.
 Rule-13 proxy 0.6%, longevity window ~90–180+ years (tuned).